mmonfils/iowa-community-blueprints/social-track/README.md

 # Social Infrastructure Track: Neighbor Pods & Block-Level Mutual Aid

-This directory contains the operational blueprints, field manuals, and resource-sharing tools needed to build resilient, block-level networks.
-These tools are designed to help neighbors organize independent social safety nets that can absorb material hardships or utility disruptions directly, without relying on slow institutional intervention.
+This directory contains simple guides, field manuals, and sharing tools to help us build strong, supportive networks right on our streets.
+These tools help neighbors organize independent safety nets to support each other through everyday hardships, storms, or power outages without waiting around for slow institutional help.

 ## I. Core Operational Objectives

-* **Direct Local Communication:** Establish simple, reliable communication channels—such as offline alert trees or secure messaging groups—to guarantee fast information sharing and real-time safety updates across nearby households.
+* **Direct Local Communication:** Set up clear, dependable ways to talk to each other, like phone trees or text groups, so we can share safety updates and quick news across nearby homes.
-* **Resilient Neighbor Pods:** Group adjacent homes (typically 3 to 10 households) into self-governing units capable of coordinating mutual aid, sharing vital resources, and solving immediate logistical problems without administrative friction.
+* **Resilient Neighbor Pods:** Group small clusters of nearby homes (about 3 to 10 households) into independent teams that can look out for one another, share resources, and solve local problems without extra red tape.
-* **Vulnerability Protection:** Deploy rapid resource-pooling plans to support high-risk neighbors—including elderly, isolated, or medically vulnerable residents—during acute crises like severe weather events or grid failures.
+* **Looking Out for Vulnerable Neighbors:** Build quick, practical plans to check on high-risk neighbors, including elderly, isolated, or medically vulnerable folks, during unexpected emergencies like bad weather or power grid failures.
+* **Real Conversations on the Block:** Turn complicated outside policies into normal, friendly living room discussions, using patient listening and shared values to cut through political noise.

 ## II.
 Directory Architecture

-* `neighbor-organizing-playbook.md`: A step-by-step field guide for conducting initial street-level outreach, mapping neighborhood needs, and establishing active local pods.
+* `neighbor-organizing-playbook.md`: A step-by-step guide on how to say hello to neighbors on your street, figure out what people need, and start an active neighborhood pod.
-* `sharing-tasks-fairly.md`: A practical governance tool providing labor-distribution matrices and rotating schedules to ensure responsibilities remain shared, preventing burnout or centralized control.
+* `sharing-tasks-fairly.md`: A simple helper tool with rotating schedules to ensure block tasks stay shared, keeping things fair and preventing anyone from getting burned out.
+* `neighbor-communication-template.md`: A guide to help connect major news updates to real-world, person-to-person talks on the block, featuring open-ended questions and story-sharing ideas.

 ## III.
-Data Integrity & Privacy Firewalls

-To guarantee complete operational security and shield participants from external liability, this track enforces a strict zero-telemetry rule:
+Keeping Our Private Details Offline

+To keep our neighborhood safe and protect everyone's privacy, we follow a strict offline rule for personal information:

-> **Mandatory Security Protocol:** Personally identifiable information (PII)—including real names, phone numbers, exact street addresses, or private health data—must never be uploaded to this public repository.
-All active contact lists, neighborhood asset sheets, and resource ledgers must remain entirely offline, physically isolated, and kept exclusively on paper logs or secure, unnetworked local storage.
+> **Mandatory Privacy Rule:** Personally identifiable information—like real names, phone numbers, exact street addresses, or private health situations—must never be uploaded to this public repository.
+All real contact lists, neighborhood help sheets, and resource logs must stay entirely offline, written down strictly on paper charts or kept on local, unnetworked home computers.